weaviate/weaviate/README.md

 * [More info](#more-info)

 ### How does it work?
 Google provides different libraries for interacting with the Weave protocol ([more info](http://weaviate.com/)).
-By changing the end-points to your own private cloud running Weaviate.
+By changing the end-points to your own private cloud that runs Weaviate.
 You can use the complete Weave and Brillo software solutions within you own cloud solution.

 ### Installation
 - Install Node version >5.0.0 ([more info](https://nodejs.org/en/download/package-manager))